grafana/mimir/docs/sources/tools/mimirtool/_index.md

 The following commands:

-- load and show Prometheus rule files
+- load and show Prometheus rule files.
-- interact with individual rule groups in the Mimir ruler
+- interact with individual rule groups in the Mimir ruler.
 - manipulate local rule files.

 #### List